Home » Cancer Treatment Options » Clinical Trials

 Read the full article on the National Cancer Institute website.

-Is patient participation in cancer drug trials associated with longer survival?
+Is patient participation in cancer drug trials associated with a survival benefit?

 Where can I get more information?